biancaradulescu28/DevOps-React-Flask-PostgreSQL/README.md

 Deploy and manage a multi-tier application on a Kubernetes cluster.
 Is simple web application consisting of:
 * Frontend: A React.js application
-* Backend: A Python Flask API
+* Backend: A Python Flask
 * Database: PostgreSQL

 I created a web application which displays in browser a greeting for each name in a users database.
 After creating the application code in python and react I containerized the application using 2 Dockerfiles: